Reports to: Summer Arts for Learning Academy Site Director Classification: Seasonal Full-Time Exempt

 ○ 30 minutes of independent planning time.

-● The SALA Teaching Artist position is a seasonal full-time exempt position and is not eligible for health benefits or overtime.
+● The SALA Classroom Teacher position is a seasonal full-time exempt position and is not eligible for health benefits or overtime.

-● Teaching Artists will be paid an hourly rate of $50.00.
+● Classroom Teachers will be paid an hourly rate of $50.00.
 Roles:

-● Partial Day Teaching Artist: In this role, Teaching Artists will design and deliver arts-integrated lessons.
-Teaching Artists in this role will be needed from 8:30 am to 1:45 pm on program days (Monday - Thursday).
-Partial Day Teaching Artists may be asked to support Thursday SALAbrations (1:45 pm - 3:30 pm) on an as needed basis.
+● Partial Day Teachers: In this role, Teachers will design and deliver arts-integrated lessons based on their content.
+Teachers in this role will be needed from 8:30 am to 1:45 pm on program days (Monday - Thursday).
+Partial Day Teachers may be asked to support Thursday SALAbrations (1:45 pm - 3:30 pm) on an as needed basis.

-● Co-plan and co-teach all arts-integrated literacy and/or math lessons with a partner Teacher.
+● Co-plan and co-teach all arts-integrated literacy and math lessons with a Teaching Artist partner.

-● Serve as lead Teaching Artist for two daily arts-integrated classes: one math and one literacy.
+● Serve as lead Teacher for two daily arts-integrated classes: one math and one literacy

 ● Follow and uphold all COVID health and safety procedures and protocols aimed at ensuring a safe environment for students and staff.